swoopej/Django_Blog/README.md

-s is a blog engine built using the Django framework.
+This is a blog engine built using the Django framework.

 You will need to a couple of things to get the blog up and running on your machine: